craigchamplin/Drift-Metric-Files/README.md

 Contains two (nearly) identical spreadsheets with the examples from region 2.

-1. \*.numberes - Apple Numbers version, contains the regional graph
+1. \*.numbers - Apple Numbers version, contains the regional graph
 2. \*.xlsx - Excel version, no graph